Sylius/Sylius/bundles/SyliusCartBundle/services.rst

         $provider->abandonCart();
     }

-The resolver is used to create a new item based on user request.
+The resolver is used to create a new item based on the user request.

 .. code-block:: php